SATS Price Tops $0.0003 on Exchanges (1000SATS)

 SATS’s total supply is 2,100,000,000,000 tokens.
 The official website for SATS is unisat.io/brc20/sats.

-It is usually not presently possible to buy alternative cryptocurrencies such as SATS directly using U.S. dollars.
-Investors seeking to trade SATS should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy SATS using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as SATS directly using U.S. dollars.
+Investors seeking to trade SATS should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy SATS using one of the exchanges listed above.

 Receive News & Updates for SATS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SATS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.